Hemmerle: Materials and techniques

+Collections and design projects

+In 2011, Christian and Yasmin Hemmerle developed Delicious Jewels, a project centred on a vegetable-themed jewellery series.
+It was accompanied by a book of the same name, co-written by the Hemmerles with the chef and author Tamasin Day-Lewis, published by Prestel Publishing.
+The book accompanied Hemmerle’s vegetable-themed jewellery series and presented the pieces alongside recipes by Day-Lewis.
+The pieces included brooches and earrings modelled on vegetables such as aubergines, artichokes, cabbages, pumpkins, carrots and peas.

-In 2014 the company designed a jewellery collection titled Nature's Jewels consisting of twelve brooches, two pairs of earrings, a necklace and a ring, with themes of fruits, seeds, leaves and trees.
-The company also published a poetry book, Nature’s Jewels. through the art-book publisher Mack with poems by Greta Bellamacina.
+In 2014, the company designed a jewellery collection titled Nature's Jewels, consisting of twelve brooches, two pairs of earrings, a necklace and a ring, with themes of fruits, seeds, leaves and trees.
+In conjunction with the collection, the company also published a poetry book, Nature’s Jewels, through the art-book publisher Mack, with poems selected by Greta Bellamacina.

-In 2016 Hemmerle announced The [AL] Project, a series of jewels exploring the properties of aluminium, previewed at TEFAF in Maastricht.
-In the same year, Hemmerle participated in Beauty—Cooper Hewitt Design Triennial at the Cooper Hewitt, Smithsonian Design Museum in New York.
+In 2016, Hemmerle announced The [AL] Project, a series of jewels exploring the properties of aluminium, previewed at TEFAF in Maastricht.
+The project includes more than 15 pairs of earrings and a brooch.
+The designs draw on themes including nature, minimalism and geometry.
+Aluminium is coloured through anodising, producing hues that complement the colours of the gemstones used in the pieces.
+In the same year, Hemmerle participated in the Beauty—Cooper Hewitt Design Triennial exhibition at the Cooper Hewitt, Smithsonian Design Museum in New York.
 This is the fifth instalment of the Triennial exhibition series.

-In 2018 Hemmerle celebrated its 125th anniversary with two projects.
-The first was Hidden Treasures with creations inspired by its past as a medal-maker and the second was the Revived Treasures project with a body of work that paid homage to Egyptian civilisation.
-The project included twenty four one-of-a-kind creations, sixteen of which incorporated ancient Egyptian artifacts that were treasure-hunted and collected over the past decade, one creation incorporated a 19th century artifact and seven creations were inspired by Egyptian motifs and culture.
+In 2018, Hemmerle celebrated its 125th anniversary with two projects.
+The first was Hidden Treasures with 11 creations inspired by its past as a medal-maker and the second was the Revived Treasures project with a body of work that paid homage to Egyptian civilisation.
+This project included twenty-four one-of-a-kind creations, sixteen of which incorporated ancient Egyptian artifacts that were collected over the past decade, one creation incorporated a 19th century artifact and seven creations were inspired by Egyptian motifs and culture.

+Infused Jewels is a 2022 jewellery project developed over four years and including thirteen one-off pieces.
+The works draw on botanical motifs inspired by ingredients associated with herbal tea, such as ginger flower, lavender, and cinnamon.
+The project involved collaborations with external partners, including Kräutergarten München (herb garden Munich), with whom a tea blend was developed, and the Nymphenburg Porcelain Manufactory, which produced porcelain elements and presentation objects accompanying the jewellery.
+An accompanying book was published by Hemmerle which includes an illustrated short story, The Herb Garden, written by Greta Bellamacina with illustrations by Rosanna Tasker.
+Presented at TEFAF Maastricht in 2022, Infused Jewels was described in the press as using materials such as aluminium, bronze and porcelain, continuing Hemmerle’s established design approach.